crypto-org-chain/chain-docs/docs/getting-started/local-devnet.md

 $ pystarport serve --config examples/devnet.yaml
 ```

-Afterwards, keys will be generated according to the configuration specified, the accounts information is generated in `data/chainmaind/accounts.json`, for example:
+Afterwards, keys will be generated according to the configuration specified, the accounts' information is generated in `data/chainmaind/accounts.json`, for example:

 ```json
 [